switchboard-xyz/switchboard-documentation/docs/oracle/running.md

 ## Deploy

-We are now ready to provision our kubernetes cluster.
+You are now ready to provision our kubernetes cluster.
 The Switchboard deployment stack uses kustomize to simplify the configuration and deployment of the complete stack (oracle + victoria metrics + grafana) for end users.
 Run one of the following commands depending on which Solana cluster you plan on deploying your oracle to:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';